wp-plugins/suggest-comments/readme.txt

 It's still in developement.
 So check for new releases daily!

+New features in 0.8
+Enable/disable for posts and pages seperately Randomize comment list

 Fixed in 0.7
-* quotes can be used now
+quotes can be used now
-* implemented support for "comment" and "comment-text" textarea id's
-* activation might have caused problems with WP version < 2.3
+implemented support for "comment" and "comment-text" textarea id's activation might have caused problems with WP version < 2.3

 == Installation ==